-- 1. In order to approve the Tentative Parcel Map, the proposed subdivision must be consistent with the general plan and Lawrence Station Area Plan. - 2.
+- 1. In order to approve the Vesting Tentative Parcel Map, the proposed subdivision must be consistent with the general plan and Lawrence Station Area Plan. - 2.
 The subdivision is consistent with the General Plan and Lawrence Station Area Plan.
 The subdivision is consistent with the property's Transit Mixed Use land use designation.
-The Tentative Parcel Map provides for the development of residential apartments in an area intended for such uses, and the project would facilitate the creation of a pedestrian-oriented environment.
-The map is consistent with Title 18 of the Sunnyvale Municipal Code and applicable requirements of the Subdivision Map Act. - B. Government Code Section 66474/Chapter 18.20 of the Sunnyvale Municipal Code
+The Vesting Tentative Parcel Map provides ownership opportunities for the office/R&D spaces in an area intended for such uses, and the project would support transit use.
+The map is consistent with Title 18 of the Sunnyvale Municipal Code and applicable requirements of the Subdivision Map Act.

-Under the Subdivision Map Act and Chapter 18.20 of the Sunnyvale Municipal Code, if any of the following findings can be made, a tentative map shall be denied:

-- 1. That the subdivision is not consistent with the General Plan, or with any applicable specific plan. - 2.
-That the design or improvement of the proposed subdivision is not consistent with the General Plan or with any applicable specific plan. - 3.
+- B. Government Code Section 66474/Chapter 18.20 of the Sunnyvale Municipal Code Under the Subdivision Map Act and Chapter 18.20 of the Sunnyvale Municipal Code, if any of the following findings can be made, a tentative map shall be denied: - 1.
+That the subdivision is not consistent with the General Plan. - 2.
+That the design or improvement of the proposed subdivision is not consistent with the General Plan. - 3.
 That the site is not physically suitable for the proposed type of development. - 4.
 That the site is not physically suitable for the proposed density of development. - 5.
 That the design of the subdivision or proposed improvements is likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat. - 6.
 That the design of the subdivision or type of improvements is likely to cause serious public health problems. - 7.
 That the design of the subdivision or the type of improvements will conflict with easements, acquired by the public at large, for access through or use of property within the proposed subdivision. - 8.
-That the map fails to meet or perform one or more requirements or conditions imposed by the Subdivision Map Act or by the Sunnyvale Municipal Code.
+That the map fails to meet or perform one or more requirements or conditions imposed by the "Subdivision Map Act" or by the Municipal Code

-None of the findings (B.1-8) can be made and the Tentative Parcel Map should be approved for the reasons outlined below:
+None of the findings (B.1-8) can be made and the Vesting Tentative Parcel Map should be approved for the reasons outlined below: